 THIS POST MAY CONTAIN AFFILIATE LINKS.
 PLEASE SEE MY FULL DISCLOSURE POLICY FOR DETAILS.

-This easy Carrot Cake recipe is just the thing when you get a hankering for moist carrot cake and need it fast!
-It’s a simple recipe with all of the important elements: spicy moist cake and fluffy cream cheese frosting.
+This Easy Carrot Cake recipe is just the thing when you get a craving for moist carrot cake and need it fast!
+It’s a simple recipe with all of the essential elements: spicy, moist cake and fluffy cream cheese frosting.

 Can I substitute applesauce for oil in carrot cake?

 Definitely!
 You can substitute equal parts of applesauce for the oil.
 So if the recipe calls for 1 ½ cups of oil, you can use 1 ½ cups of applesauce instead.

 Should you put this cake in the fridge?

 Because of the cream cheese frosting, you should store this cake in the fridge.
 You can leave this cake out at room temperature for up to 3 hours before you need to pop it back into the refrigerator.